Shin Megami Tensei: Liberation Dx2

-Shin Megami Tensei: Liberation Dx2 (Note: Known in Japan as Dx2 Shin Megami Tensei: Liberation (D×2 真・女神転生 リベレーション, Dī Tsū Shin Megami Tensei Riberēshon)) is a role-playing video game developed and published by Sega for iOS and Android.
+Shin Megami Tensei: Liberation Dx2 (Note: Known in Japan as Dx2 Shin Megami Tensei: Liberation (D×2 真・女神転生 リベレーション, Dī Tsū Shin Megami Tensei Riberēshon)) is a role-playing video game developed and published by Sega for Android and iOS.
 It is part of Atlus' Shin Megami Tensei (SMT) series, which in turn is part of the larger Megami Tensei franchise.
 The plot follows a player-customised character who battles demons with a smartphone app.
 The game was presented in the 2017's Tokyo Game Show by SEGA and Atlus.
 It was initially released in January 2018, in Japan, Taiwan, Hong Kong and Macau, and later released worldwide.
 A mode similar to Pokémon Go was later added after the game's launch, showing demons in augmented reality.

 The game received generally favourable reviews, with critics enjoying the game's graphics for a mobile phone system, however, they were less impressed with the quality of the game in comparison to other SMT games.